sybila/biodivine-sketchbook/README.md

 We also utilize an end-to-end Selenium-based testing framework.
 Note that these tests require additional dependencies, and they are limited for Linux and Windows (due to MacOS issues with WebDriver).

 You can follow this [detailed tutorial](https://jonaskruckenberg.github.io/tauri-docs-wip/development/testing.html) for setup.
 In short, you should install `tauri-driver` (with `cargo install tauri-driver`), and then you will need either `WebKitWebDriver` on Linux or `Microsoft Edge Driver` on Windows (make sure that you have updated Microsoft Edge too).
 The mocha test runner can be installed with `npm install mocha chai selenium-webdriver`.
-To run the tests, first build the app with `cargo tauri build` and then use `npx mocha`.
+To run the tests, first build the app with `cargo tauri build` and then use `npx mocha` (you might need a longer timeout, like `npx mocha --timeout 10000`).
 The framework was tested on Windows with `Microsoft Edge WebDriver` version `130.0.2849.89`.